ISO 27001 Consultant and Lead Auditor Course Content

 What will I learn from this ISO 27001 Consultant & Lead Auditor Diploma course?

-This ISO 27001 Consultant and Lead Auditor course is for you:
+This ISO 27001 Consultant and Lead Auditor course is for you:- If you wish to be an ISMS Consultant.

 - If you are Management Representative for your organization and are the Audit Programme Manager for ISMS internal audits.